Delicious Lilikoi fruit – delicious passion fruit, sweet and savory recipes

 History of Lilikoi fruit in Hawaii

-Lilikoi was introduced to Hawaii in from Australia in 1923 which is native to Australia.
-When Lilikoi was introduced to Hawaii in 1880, they were brought to a district in East Maui called Lilikoi and the name stuck for the fruit.
+Lilikoi was introduced to Hawaii in from South America and came to Hawaii in the 1920s.
+When Lilikoi was introduced to Hawaii, they were brought to a district in East Maui called Lilikoi Gulch and the name stuck for the yellow fruit better known as (Passiflora edulis forma flavicarpa).

-The passionflower fruit is popular being grown in many home gardens and also has naturalized in many wild areas of the islands.
-Fruits in season can be found at many local farmers markets, road side stands or little mom and pop markets or you can pick them wild if you see them.
+The passionflower fruit is one of the most popular fruits being grown in many home gardens and also has naturalized in many wild areas of the islands.
+Hawaiian fruit in season can be found at many local farmers markets, roadside stands or little mom and pop markets or you can pick them wild if you see them.

 History of Lilikoi in Hawaii